 From June 2020, the recovery in industry added upwards pressure to inflation, but supply conditions were still benign.
 As of February 2021, they started to worsen again so that both adverse supply-side conditions and positive demand-side developments acted inflationary.

-While the recession in the second quarter of 2020 depended largely on the severity of the lockdown (see previous drawing), the recovery in the third quarter had less to do with the degree to which lockdown measures were lifted than it did with the depth of the preceding slump.
+While the recession in the second quarter of 2020 depended on the severity of the lockdown (see picture above), the subsequent recovery had less to do with the degree to which lockdown measures were lifted but rather with the depth of the preceding slump.

-An early but still relevant picture.
-It shows that the higher the level of private sector debt in the run-up to the global financial crisis, the larger the subsequent burden in terms of GDP losses.
+The higher the level of private sector debt in the run-up to the Global Financial Crisis, the larger the subsequent burden in terms of GDP losses.